moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/managers-guide.md

 ### Approving travel for live, in person experiences

-The Growth and Development Fund **cannot be used to pay for travel** to and from live learning experiences (e.g. conferences or workshops.)
-This expense comes from your departments Travel & Expense budget (the cost of travel for G&D experiences has been accounted for in the planning of team budgets by Finance).
+Our intent at GitLab is to pay for everything a team member needs when travelling to a conference, but there are a couple of things to be mindful of when approving these requests.

+- The G&D Fund should be used to pay for conference registration, tickets, etc.
+- The costs for travelling to and from a conference, including hotel stays and meals, comes from the Travel & Expenses budget.

+These two costs should still be detailed in the Growth and Development request issue.
+They just need to be expensed separately.
+The travel costs won't be subtracted from the team members' personal G&D budget.

+There may be budgetary concerns if a team member is applying for a conference that would incur significant travel and accomodation costs.
+When approving a team members' G&D request, managers should feel confident that they can justify the total cost.

 If you are unsure whether the cost of travel for one of your team members G&D applications is justifiable, please speak to your manager / VP **before** approving the request.
 VP approval is required on all applications over $1000 involving travel, so in most cases they will be made aware as a matter of course.

-Remind your team members that although travel costs should be detailed in the G&D issue, it must be expensed separately in Navan from the G&D claim.
-The costs also won't be subtracted from their G&D budget.

 If you have any questions, please reach out to the [Learning & Development](https://gitlab.enterprise.slack.com/archives/CMRAWQ97W) team for support.